-The trouble is finding the right compliance tracking tool to meet your specific needs.
+The trouble is finding the right compliance tracking tool to meet your specific business needs.
 There are a lot of options out there; it’s up to you to find the right one.
 By answering these questions, you’ll be better positioned to determine what you need in a tool.

 What Regulations and Standards are Your Company Bound By?

 Once you know which standards and regulations apply to you, the next step is figuring out which ones present the highest risk to your company.
 By risk, we’re specifically talking about financial risk.
 Failing to comply with HIPAA or PCI DSS regulations carries with it hefty fines and penalties, for example.
 Other industry standards, such as those set by the International Organization for Standardization (ISO) or the National Institute of Standards and Technology (NIST), do not carry the same threat of financial consequences.
-Noncompliance with these kinds of standards could still damage a company’s reputation, which is something to consider, as well as a lower priority risk.
+Noncompliance with these kinds of standards could still damage a company’s reputation, which is something to consider, as well as being a lower priority risk.

 How Will You Set Controls to Maintain Compliance?

 By auditing your non-compliance, you’ll be able to determine where setting controls will be the most meaningful.
-The goal of a control is to reduce risk by improving reporting, documentation, communication, or protection from misconduct.
+The goal of a control is to reduce risk by improving reporting, documentation, communication, and protection from misconduct.
 A key ingredient necessary to create strong internal controls is the establishment of policies and procedures.
-They allow you to correct noncompliant behavior and set a standard for which to evaluate the effectiveness of controls.
+They allow you to correct noncompliant behavior and set a standard by which to evaluate the effectiveness of controls.

 Controls should be built around any procedures that present a potential risk.
-Examples could include the handling of customers’ personal information, the creation of quarterly financial reports, or the hiring of new employees.
-In any of these instances, a failure to conduct yourself appropriately could have dire consequences should your company allow customer data to fall into the wrong hands, incorrect information to be reported to a financial institution, or unqualified personnel to work in critical roles within your organization.
+Examples will include the handling of customers’ personal information, the creation of quarterly financial reports, or the hiring of new employees.
+In any of these instances, a failure to conduct yourself appropriately can have dire consequences should your company allow customer data to fall into the wrong hands, incorrect information to be reported to a financial institution, or unqualified personnel to work in critical roles within your organization.

 How Should You Track Compliance?

 If you actually want to manage compliance successfully, you can’t just set controls and leave them.
-You need to implement regular auditing processes in order to monitor the policies, procedures, and controls in place to ensure these mechanisms are working as intended.
+You must implement regular auditing processes in order to monitor the policies, procedures, and controls in place to ensure these mechanisms are working as intended.
 This is precisely the kind of task a compliance tracking tool is designed to tackle.
 If you require more than the occasional audit, manually managing the process with spreadsheets is time consuming and filled with opportunity to make mistakes.
 Using an automated software solution, you can create and schedule audits to be shared with those in your organization who are best qualified to speak on compliance.